 As a result of segregation, sexual disorder has manifested itself in different ways.
 Verbal abuse is a common and daily occurrence for females using public areas unaccompanied for exercising purposes.
 Also other forms of abuse and sexual obsession can be observed in a variety of scenarios from distribution of home recorded teenage birthday parties to subjection of women to nasty and inappropriate comments on the streets.
 Ironically in spite of the limitations that social segregation imposes on the lives of Iranian women in the name of safety, it not only fails to protect them against such abuse and insults but it greatly contributes to the escalation of such behavior.

-According to Manual Castells¹, the increase in women's awareness is consistent with an increase in their social participation.
+3) Holding women back from social participation: According to Manual Castells¹, the increase in women's awareness is consistent with an increase in their social participation.
 This rising social participation, along with a new found understanding of their social rights and the reality of equality among genders, has accordingly led to a higher level of expectation in women's own social lives.

 Nearly after two decades, women are starting to become informed about their fundamental rights.
 Previously, mothers did not know about their basic right of using recreational and public spaces for participation in social activities.
 They never had the chance to run or walk or take part in sports in parks.
 Most of these women are suffering from a lack of vitamin D from following extreme Islamic dress codes in mixed-gender public spaces.
 Taking care of their health is not a concern.

+This indicates that the easiest practical solution is to keep women away from participating in social activities.
 Currently in half-modernized cities, the maturing daughters of these women are bitterly struggling against this injustice.
 This conduct however remains the norm in smaller cities.
 This fight has led to the creation of a few separated spaces for women such as female parks, but there is little regard for the quality of the space or the life contained in them.
 Many of these parks are useless during the fall and winter seasons, since they are enclosed by leafless trees.
 High walls, instead of preventing the escape of prisoners, are now being used to block visual contact between visitors and outsiders.
+Playing sports in female schools while wearing scarves to adhere to Islamic dress codes is no more bearable for today’s young girls than it was previously, and the simplest solution always appears to be to raise the walls and leave them in solitude of their own shadow.

 In this social environment, female citizens are deprived from expressing themselves in social spaces.
 There are no areas for them to reveal their excitement or energy as long as men – as first class citizens – are using the spaces.
 They cannot go to stadiums to support their favorite football team.
 All that remains is to sit in front of the television in their home and watch the game.
 Women can never have social and public celebrations; they have neither the chance nor the place.
 These are the consequences of a negligent and flawed urban landscape design by the government which holds a significant rule in Iranians social values reflected in today’s urban landscape design.